ASFOpenSARlab/opensarlab-cluster/README.md

         - Create and terminate EC2s
         - Create Network Interfaces and associate EC2 instances with them
         - Upload and Download files from s3
-        - Create and attach network interfaces (I think?)
+        - Create and attach network interfaces
         - Create and assign security groups
     - Some of the hub's permissions requirements may be able to be eliminated by prior set up and configuration of the resources at the cost of the manual set up.
     - Using tag based conditionals may be appropriate to limit the hub's permissions as much as possible.